Average GMAT Score and Scores for Top MBA Programs

 The business school admissions landscape is changing, and the GMAT is changing with it.

-The revamped GMAT Focus Edition became the only available version of the admissions test earlier this year after the GMAC sunsetted the traditional GMAT.
+The revamped GMAT Focus Edition became the only available version of the admissions test in early 2024 after the GMAC sunsetted the traditional GMAT.

 “I believe that we have achieved what we set out to do at the inception of the redesign more than two years ago, allowing business school aspirants to best demonstrate their capabilities in the most relevant and in-demand skillsets like critical thinking and data intelligence,” GMAC CEO Joy Jones said in a previous release.